preetijuturu/p280s21project3/Manuscript.md

-# Exposure to respiratory hazards and elementary school performance: a comparison between two Inland Empire cities
+# A Comparative Analysis of Exposure to Respiratory Hazards and School Performance in Southern California.

 ## Abstract
 This section shall be completed after the other sections of the manuscript have been completed